1. The basics

 b.
 Who runs Energy Local CIC?

-Energy Local CIC (Community Interest Company) has two paid directors; Dr Mary Gillie and Dr Linda Hilton.
+Energy Local CIC (Community Interest Company) has one paid director, Dr Mary Gillie.
 Read more about the Energy Local CIC team here.

 c.
 What is an Energy Local Club?

 An Energy Local Club is legally a Cooperative.
 It is the local group of households who form a Club with a local renewable energy generator to use this power in order to get a better deal for everyone.

 Joining your Energy Local Club has many benefits:

 - Keeping money in the local community - stimulating the local economy